 AD Bridge software authentication architecture installs no services that need to be run on a Windows server.
 Because of this, administrators can keep domain controller installations clean of non-Microsoft software, and they can perform maintenance on these servers with no special considerations for AD Bridge client computers.

-Group Policy administration should be handled for AD Bridge Enterprise in the same manner as suggested by Microsoft.
+Group Policy administration should be handled for AD Bridge in the same manner as suggested by Microsoft.
 For more information, please see Best Practices for Securing Active Directory.